-Toyota’s C-HR delivers the goods to the subcompact crossover segment.
+Toyota’s C-HR delivers the goods to the compact crossover segment.

 Take a coupe and blend it with a crossover and out comes the Toyota C-HR.
 Well, not exactly.
 Toyota’s newest model is definitely a crossover, but with coupe-like elements.
 It is a styling direction advanced previously by Nissan in the Juke, so we know that there is interest there.